Aandhi

 Aandhi is a 1975 Indian political drama film starring Sanjeev Kumar and Suchitra Sen, and directed by Gulzar.
-At the time it was alleged that the film was based on the life of the then-Prime Minister Indira Gandhi and her relationship with her estranged husband, but in reality, only the look was inspired by the politician Tarkeshwari Sinha and Indira Gandhi.
+At the time it was alleged that the film was based on the life of the then-Prime Minister Indira Gandhi and her relationship with her estranged husband, but in reality, only the look was inspired by the politician Pratibha Patil and Indira Gandhi.
 The story is based on a chance meeting of an estranged couple after several years, when wife Aarti Devi, now a leading politician happens to stay in the hotel run by her husband during an election campaign.
 The movie is noted for its songs composed by Rahul Dev Burman, written by Gulzar and sung by Kishore Kumar and Lata Mangeshkar.

 Suchitra Sen, the noted actress from Bengali cinema, who also worked in a few Hindi films, played the lead role of Aarti Devi.

 The movie was not allowed a full proper release when Mrs. Gandhi was in power.
 The film was banned during the national emergency of 1975 a few months after its release.
 This film was banned on the alleged grounds of violation of the Model Election Code of Conduct, claiming it can cause damage to the reputation of the Congress party.
 So Election Commission stopped the film from releasing.
 The ban got further added with the declaration of National Emergency.
 The ban immediately made the film a national topic.
 After her defeat in the 1977 national elections, the ruling Janata Party cleared it and had it premiered on the state-run television channel.
 It proved to be an important film in the career of Sen, and also her last Hindi film, as she retired from films altogether in 1978.
 At the 23rd Filmfare Awards, she was nominated for Filmfare Award for Best Actress, while Sanjeev Kumar won the Filmfare Award for Best Actor.
 The film itself won the Filmfare Award for Best Film (Critics).